American logistics in the Normandy campaign: Assault

 The Southern Base Section consisted of four districts, numbered XVI, XVII, XVIII and XIX.
-The XVIII District was responsible for mounting the assault force for Omaha Beach, while the XIX district handled the aone for Utah Beach.
+The XVIII District was responsible for mounting the assault force for Omaha Beach, while the XIX district handled the one for Utah Beach.
 Together they contained 95 marshalling camps with a capacity for 187,000 troops and 28,000 vehicles.
 The other two districts, the XVI and XVII, were responsible for mounting the glider-borne elements of the 82nd and 101st Airborne Divisions.

 In the opening phase of Overlord, supplies would arrive over the beaches.
 Operation of the beachheads was assigned to the engineer special brigades.
 Their name was misleading because, as well as three engineer battalions, each contained amphibious truck and port companies, and quartermaster, ordnance, medical, military police, signals and chemical warfare units.
 Along with bomb disposal squads, naval beach parties, maintenance and repair parties and other troops attached for the mission, each had a strength of 15,000 to 20,000 men.

 Utah Beach would be operated by the 1st Engineer Special Brigade, under the command of Brigadier General James E. Wharton; Omaha by the Provisional Special Brigade Group, consisting of the 5th and 6th Engineer Special Brigades and the 11th Port, commanded by Brigadier General William M. Hoge.
 The 11th Port had a strength of over 7,600 men; it included four port battalions, five amphibious truck companies, three quartermaster service companies, and three quartermaster truck companies.